NerdDiffer/timepiece/README.md

 // Start the stopwatch.
 Emits a 'start' event. stopwatch.start();

-// Pause the stopwatch.
-Emits a 'stop' event. stopwatch.stop();

-// Resume the stopwatch from wherever you left off. stopwatch.start();

 // Split time, save to the `laps` array.
 Emits of 'split' event.
 // The stopwatch continues running. stopwatch.on('split', function showLaps() {
   console.log(stopwatch.laps);
 });
 stopwatch.split();

+// Stop the stopwatch.
+Emits a 'stop' event. stopwatch.stop();

 // Reset the timer back to 0 seconds.
 Does not start it again. stopwatch.reset();